cortex-lab/Suite2P/README.md

 The toolbox runs in Matlab (+ one mex file) and currently only supports tiff file inputs.
 To begin using the toolbox, you will need to make local copies (in a separate folder) of two included files: master_file and make_db.
 It is important that you make local copies of these files, otherwise updating the repository will overwrite them (and you can lose your files).
 The make_db file assembles a database of experiments that you would like to be processed in batch.
 It also adds per-session specific information that the algorithm requires such as the number of imaged planes and channels.
 The master_file sets general processing options that are applied to all sessions included in make_db, UNLESS the option is over-ridden in the make_db file.
 The global and session-specific options are described in detail below.

-For spike deconvolution, you need to run mex -largeArrayDims SpikeDetection/deconvL0.c (or .cpp under Linux/Mac)
+For spike deconvolution, you need to run mex -largeArrayDims SpikeDetection/deconvL0.c (or .cpp under Linux/Mac).
+If you're on Windows, you will need to install Visual Studio Community in order to mex files in matlab.

 Below we describe the outputs of the pipeline first, and then describe the options for setting it up, and customizing it.
 Importantly, almost all options have pre-specified defaults.
 Any options specified in master_file in ops0 overrides these defaults.
 Furthermore, any option specified in the make_db file (experiment specific) overrides both the defaults and the options set in master_file.
 This allows for flexibility in processing different experiments with different options.
 The only critical option that you'll need to set is ops0.diameter, or db(N).diameter.
 This gives the algorithm the scale of the recording, and the size of ROIs you are trying to extract.
 We recommend as a first run to try the pipeline after setting the diameter option.
 Depending on the results, you can come back and try changing some of the other options.